Top

 Challenges

 Sri Lanka is a paradise for surfers of all levels.
-With consistent waves year-round and a variety of surf spots for beginners and advanced surfers, the island has become a global surf destination.
-The waves in Sri Lanka are much more gentle and forgiving than in the Atlantic (e.g. Portugal) which makes them great for beginners and intermediate surfers as well.
-Advanced surfers will find some heavier, steeper and faster waves in Sri Lanka as well but it’s not what the island is famous for. 😉
+With consistent waves year-round (half a year south-west part of the island and half a year south-east) and a variety of surf spots for beginners and advanced surfers, the island has become a global surf destination.
+The waves in Sri Lanka are much more gentle and forgiving than in the Atlantic (e.g. Portugal) or in Bali, which makes them great for beginners and intermediate surfers as well.
+Advanced surfers will find some heavier, steeper and faster waves in Sri Lanka as well, but it’s not what the island is famous for. 😉

 Sri Lanka’s tropical climate guarantees warm air and water temperatures.
 With its unique geography and coastlines exposed to different directions, you can visit the island all year round chasing the sun and escaping the rain.
 And when the south gets too hot you can always enjoy the cooler climate in the hill country.